 Did Shakespeare watch a Passion Play?

-In Julius Caesar, Mark Antony’s speech when he is left alone with the dead body of Caesar is full of imagery that derives from similar memorialisation of the passion and death of Christ in medieval iconography, drama and liturgy.
+At one point in Julius Caesar, we find Mark Antony alone with the dead body of Caesar.
+The speech he gives is full of imagery which derives from similar memorialisation of the passion and death of Christ in medieval iconography, drama and liturgy.
 He says:

 O, pardon me, thou bleeding piece of earth,